ChemShooter/ChemShooter/README.md

 To run the game locally, clone this repo.

-Run `yarn install` or `npm install` in the root directory of the folder.
+Run `yarn install` or `npm install` in the root directory of this repository.

 Then, run `yarn build` or `npm run build` for webpack to bundle all the dependencies into a single `dist` folder.